The poll tax

 Organisations such as the Anti-Chinese Association, the Anti-Chinese League, the Anti-Asiatic League and the White New Zealand League agitated against Chinese immigration during the late 19th and early 20th centuries.

 One of the worst consequences of anti-Chinese propaganda was seen in 1905 when an elderly former gold miner, Joe Kum Yung, was murdered in Haining Street.
-The murderer, Lionel Terry, wanted to draw public attention to the alleged dangers of Chinese immigration.
+The killer, Lionel Terry, wanted to draw public attention to the alleged dangers of Chinese immigration.